overlookjs/plugin-load/README.md

 ### Introduction

-[Overlook](https://overlookjs.github.io/) conceptualizes routes as a tree, with routes connected in a parent-child relationship.
+[Overlook](https://overlookjs.github.io/) conceptualizes routes as a tree, with routes connected to each other in parent-child relationships.

 For example, `/bands/albums`'s parent is `/bands`, and in turn `/bands`'s parent is `/`. `/bands` has `/bands/albums` as it's child, along with e.g. `/bands/members`.